A Human-Centric Framework for Data Attribution in Large Language Models: Conclusion

 \section{Conclusion}

 So far, LLM services have been in an adversarial relation with the creators whose work makes them possible.
-But it does not have to be this way long-term.
-We are only in the beginning of a long process of legislative and normative adaptation to the new technology.
-Data attribution research can support the collective action processes, in which the terms would be iteratively re-negotiated with intermediary parties.
-The proposed human-centric data attribution framework (\Cref{sec:framework}) bridges socioeconomic research and policy work with research on NLP methods, which could facilitate meaningful incentives for high-quality contributions to the data economy.
-To the former we provide a blueprint for how case-specific attribution requirements could be obtained and specified for a technical implementation, and what is currently feasible.
+But it does not have to be this way.
+We are only in the beginning of a long process of legislative and normative re-negotiation, where data attribution research can be informed by and support the collective action processes.
+The proposed human-centric data attribution framework (\Cref{sec:framework}) bridges socioeconomic research and policy work with development of NLP methods, which could incentivize high-quality contributions to the data economy.
+To the former we provide a blueprint for how case-specific attribution requirements could be specified for technical implementation, and what is currently feasible.
 NLP researchers benefit from a clear grounding of their work in the real-world demands, and an external source of construct validity and evaluation criteria.

 For the creators, the current state of data economy leaves much to be desired, but it is also `a crisis we shouldn't let go to waste' \cite{Germain_2025_Is_Google_about_to_destroy_web}.
 Pre-LLMs, much of the web had to rely on ad-based monetization, which incentivized its own questionable practices such as clickbait.
 LLM services backed by data attribution could provide new incentives to create content in direct response to demand for its substance.
 And they could do so in a clear, legitimate dialogue with other creators, crediting their influences and receiving their own acknowledgments.